(Back to Florida Haunted Index Haunted Index, Paranormal Saint Augustine)

-This Mediterranean revival 2 story inn and its Carriage House were built in 1914, and both have been restored to their former glory just recently, and renovated to serve the needs and desires of their guests.
-This lovely upscale inn is a truly beautifully redone 2 story building, with 10 suites, 2 rooms in the Main House, that can be found on both floors.
+This Mediterranean revival two-story inn and its Carriage House were built in 1914, and both have been restored to their former glory and renovated, just recently, to serve the needs and desires of their guests.
+This lovely upscale inn is a truly beautifully redone two-story building, with 10 suites, 2 rooms in the Main House, that can be found on both floors.
 All of the rooms that face the bay have large windows so that the view of the Mantanzas Bay and the St. Augustine Lighthouse can be enjoyed.
 The suites and rooms have all the bells and whistles, including a private outdoor porch or deck, as well as having antiques in rooms.
-The Coach House is directly behind the Main House, and has 8 beautiful rooms, each with their own private, covered patios.
+The Coach House is directly behind the Main House and has 8 beautiful rooms, each with their own private, covered patios.
 The third area is called the Secret Garden, located across the street, that has 3 suites that are pet friendly, have kitchenettes, and their own dining area.

 For 96 years, The Casablanca Inn building has always been some sort of boarding house or inn.
 In its early years, it was called Mantanzas Hotel.
 When it changed hands around 1920, the widow who bought the property changed the name to Bayfront Boarding House.
 After a few years, she again renamed her establishment, changing it to the Casablanca Inn.